Formerly published by GlobalGazette.ca

 Even mixed marriages between Protestant faiths could cause a furore, a Methodist mother claiming all daughters for her side -- while Baptist father and sons setting off to "their" church every Sunday.

 Church picnics, socials and conventions were also an ideal "first meeting" place for rural young people who would otherwise know very few other young people their own age who were not their near cousins.
 With this in mind, making a new Sunday-go-to-meeting outfit for the summer picnic could be just as important as deciding what delicious pastry made from a carefully guarded secret family recipe to take along to the basket social, where young men would bid on the basket and the successful bidder would share the lunch with the young woman who brought it.

-Next time: The conclusion of church influence in the Maritimes, and some helpful references.
+Next time: Part III - The conclusion of church influence in the Maritimes, and some helpful references.

 Browse the resources at GlobalGenealogy.com: